 However, you may want to start by asking yourself the following questions:

 • Are you unclear on exactly how much you currently owe?

 • Are you only able to make minimum payments on your credit cards?

 • Are you getting calls from debt collectors?

-• Does the idea of organizing your finances make you feel hopeless or scared?
+• Does the idea of solving your financial problems make you feel hopeless, out of control, or scared?

 • Are you using your credit card to pay for necessities?

 If you answered yes to two or more of these questions, you may want to at the very least give your financial situation more thought and attention.

 You may also want to start doing some research (or, if possible, speak with a consumer law attorney) to see if your debt qualifies for bankruptcy, as well as how filing for bankruptcy would affect your life and financial situation.